Cluster headache

 Management

-- High flow Oxygen (admit CDU - non-rebreather mask).
+- High flow Oxygen (admit CDU - non-rebreather mask)

-- ± subcutaneous/nasal tryptan.
+- ± subcutaneous/nasal triptan

-Content By Dr Íomhar O' Sullivan date.
-Last review Dr ÍOS 16/09/19.
+Content by Dr Íomhar O' Sullivan .
+Last review Dr ÍOS 14/04/24.